Normally, you can start taking money from your pension at your normal minimum pension age if you want to – but you don’t have to take it then.

 If you’ve had to stop working because you’ve become physically or mentally incapable of continuing your job, you should get in touch with your pension provider to find out more about taking your pension savings early.

 Your State Pension age and other types of pension

 The State Pension age is the age at which you can receive your pension from the state.
 This has now changed from 65 to 66 (depending on when you were born) for both men and women.
 In the future it will rise again to 67 and then 68.

 Other types of ‘employer pension’ (ie including any pensions that you’ve built up with an employer throughout your career) normally work more-or-less the same way as your personal pension with The People’s Pension.

-So you’ll normally be able to start taking an income or lump sum from 55 (the government proposes to increase this to age 57 from 2028).
+So you’ll normally be able to start taking an income or lump sum from your normal minimum pension age.
 And you’ll also most likely have a selected retirement age, which is used to calculate your expected pension shown in your annual statement.